-- 3.1 Before proceeding with the business of the meeting, the person presiding at the meeting shall undertake the Acknowledgement of Country, in accordance with Council's Traditional Custodian Welcome to Country and Acknowledgement of Country General Policy.

-- 3.2 The order of business shall be determined by resolution of Council from time to time.
+- 3.1 Before proceeding with the business of the meeting, the person presiding at the meeting shall undertake the Acknowledgement of Country, in accordance with Council's Traditional Custodian Welcome to Country and Acknowledgement of Country General Policy. - 3.2 The order of business shall be determined by resolution of Council from time to time.
 The order of business may be altered for a particular meeting where the Councillors at that meeting pass a motion to that effect.
 A motion to alter the order of business may be moved without notice.

-- 3.3 Unless otherwise altered, the order of business shall be as follows:

-- Attendances & Apologies

-- Notice of Conflict of Interest and/or Material Personal Interest

-- Mavoral Minutes

-- Confirmation of Minutes

-- Agenda Items as Listed

-- Notice of Motion

-- Urgent Business

-- Consideration of any closed session items

-- Consider recommendations arising from discussions in closed session.
+A seconder to the motion is required and a vote taken to resolve to alter the order of business.